machelreid/editpro/README.md

 # editpro
-Learning to Model Editing Processes
+Data for Learning to Model Editing Processes by Machel Reid and Graham Neubig --- coming soon!